 Master 1 diploma or equivalent is required.
 In principle, a first year of Master degree in economics is recommended.
 However, M1 degrees in management studies, in political science, in business administration or in engineering are also welcome.
-Depending on the level in economics, students are oriented either to DEIPM, or to the M1 International Economic Studies (IES), which is a one-year program offered by UPEC entirely in English ; this program opens the doors of DEIPM on the following year.
+Depending on the level in economics, students are oriented either to DEIPM, or to the M1 International Economic Studies (IES), which is a one-year program offered by

+UPEC entirely in English; this program opens the doors of DEIPM on the following year.

-□ Admission (40 students)
+☐ Admission (40 students)

 Fill in the application form on-line (available from mid-March).
-Send the copies of diplomas and other requested documents.

 First selection on the basis of the application (results posted at the beginning of June).
 Second selection on the basis of an interview with the teaching team (mid-June).
-Opening of the courses : beginning of September.

 A second session of selection takes place in July.